onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 This method is favored within the `ParaDiGM` algorithms since it provides quickly a good load balance.
 To ensure the partitions are connected use
 `PDM_SPLIT_DUAL_WITH_PARMETIS` or `PDM_SPLIT_DUAL_WITH_PTSCOTCH` which call the external libraries ParMETIS and PT-Scotch.

-After mapping the partitionned subdomains on the processors, it is interesting to renumber the entities of the mesh on each processor for performance through cache blocking but it also provides interesting properties for the application.
+After mapping the partitioned subdomains on the processors, it is interesting to renumber the entities of the mesh on each processor for performance through cache blocking but it also provides interesting properties for the application.
 You can here call the renumbering function but by telling it not to do any renumbering for a start.